ShinTo98/CaffeineMated/README.md

 After installation finishes properly, you should be good to go!

 ## Sample Workflow
-Here will be a basic walk through on how to use our App.
+Here will be a basic walk through on how to start our App.

 You have to run __npm start -s__ in the terminal (while inside the CaffeineMated folder).
 Using this, your computer will host the app in the network.
 You should see something similar in the terminal: